 Any new capacity pricing arrangements to be considered must be fit-for-purpose, cost effective, and based on a more dynamic and responsive pricing mechanism to ensure electricity consumers do not pay more than necessary for sufficient capacity to meet reliability requirements for the electricity system.

-Following extensive industry consultation, the Public Utilities Office will provide its advice to the Minister for Energy in September 2018.
+The Public Utilities Office will provide its advice to the Minister for Energy by early October 2018.

-The Public Utilities Office published a consultation paper on alternative approaches to a capacity auction that could be used to achieve a more responsive pricing of capacity resources.
-The consultation paper is available below.
-Options presented in this consultation paper are informed by an assessment of capacity market mechanisms in North America and Europe.
+On 9 April 2018, the Public Utilities Office published a consultation paper on alternative approaches to a capacity auction that could be used to achieve a more responsive pricing of capacity resources.
+The consultation paper and stakeholder submissions received in response are provided below.